 - Photographs are not intended for commercial reproduction or personal use, and should not be used out of the context of their intended use or altered beyond basic cropping and resizing.

-- Questions regarding image copyright or the use of a photograph for Binghamton University materials, as well as requests from external organizations wishing to purchase University photographs, should be directed to Greg Delviscio, associate vice president, University Communications and Marketing, at firstname.lastname@example.org.
+- Questions regarding image copyright or the use of a photograph for Binghamton University materials, as well as requests from external organizations wishing to purchase University photographs, should be directed to Greg Delviscio, vice president, University Communications and Marketing, at firstname.lastname@example.org.

 Tips for taking headshots and group photos